nadeo/trackmania-doc/docs/web/tm-com/index.md

 The banner contains the thumbnail of the most recently picked map as well as the amount of medals gained during the selected month.
 The month can be changed by using the buttons on the left and right on the banner.

 TOTDs will be displayed in a grid in a calendar like manner - each map is tagged with the day it was picked.
-Infobox under the maps display your medals as well as the map's name and author.
+Infoboxes under the maps display your medals as well as the map's name and author.

 Clicking a maps thumbnail will bring you to the respective map page.